By Arman

 This post is also available in: Français (French)

-Arman Original Signed Lithograph – Accumulation of Songye Kifwebe Masks, 1998.
+Original lithograph signed by Arman – Accumulation of Songye Kifwebe Masks, 1998.

 Why this piece stands out